Skip to content

 When the word “sorry” comes out from our mouth in any situation, amazing things happen.

-Serotonin produces and stabilizes our mood.
+Serotonin, a neurotransmitter and hormone, produces in our body and stabilizes our mood.

 It also helps to change our behavior to make us feel good or at least comfortable.